rxxciobanu/InvictusLabs/README.md

 As an example, imagine there is a borrower A who is connected to B who gave out a huge loan to C - hence, entity A is connected to B by a relation, while B and C will be connected by another relation.
 Hence, this dependency may influence borrower A's ability to pay back his loan.

-In order to build the graph model, the **Data Aggregator Engine** will fetch as input what *On-chain* and *Off-Chain* data modules offer, offering as output a tuple under the form *(Entity, Relationship, Entity)*.
+In order to build the graph model, the **Data Aggregator Engine** will fetch as input what *On-chain* and *Off-Chain* data modules offer, giving as output a tuple under the form *(Entity, Relationship, Entity)*.
 The on-chain data is more structured, by connecting wallets/pools as entities  and transactions (with their corresponding numerical values) as relationships.
-For the off-chain data (such as reports, balance sheets, etc), we will make use of both a domain expert and a text-to-entity approach, by identifying entities and relationships.
+For the off-chain data (such as reports, balance sheets, etc), we will make use of both a domain expert mathematical model and a text-to-entity approach, by identifying entities and relationships.

 We need to quantify the relationships between entities.
-Hence, every edge in the knowledge graph will have a numerical value that will tell how dependent an entity is on another entity.
+Hence, every edge in the knowledge graph will have a numerical value that will tell how dependent an entity is to another entity.
-Rather than spanning out a very large number of edges, we need to abstract out of them, by combining multiple relations that an entity A may have with entity B into a single one, with a corresponding risk impact.
-In other words, not all relationships matter equally in terms of importance.
+Rather than spanning out a very large number of edges, we need to abstract out from them, by combining multiple relations that an entity A may have with entity B into a single one, with a corresponding risk impact.
+In other words, **not all relationships matter equally in terms of importance.**

-The most important thing is to measure the relations between entities, and how this affects the risk metric.
-We will make use of a Bayesian network.
+**The most important thing is to measure the relations between entities, and how this affects the risk metric.
+We will make use of a Bayesian network to achieve that.**

-*Bayesian networks* (causal inference models) are a type of probabilistic graphical model that explicitly describe dependencies between a set of variables using a directed acyclic graph (DAG) and a set of node probability tables (NPTs).
+**Bayesian networks** (causal inference models) are a type of probabilistic graphical model that explicitly describe dependencies between a set of variables using a directed acyclic graph (DAG) and a set of node probability tables (NPTs).
 Each node in a DAG has a node probability table (NPT) which describes the probability distribution of the node conditional on its parents.